Cracko298/MC3DS-getTextureInfo/README.md

 # getTextureInfo
 - A cross-platform and language compiled Binary.
 - Gets information from Minecraft 3DST File Format.
+- Feel Free to use this for Any project you want, just make sure to abide by the license.

 ## Callable Functions:
 ```cpp